ghostframe/raycast-metaship/README.md

 ## Usage

-First you need to configure:
-- A GitHub token for the plugin to pull MB tags
-- An enterprise token to use for your Metabases

 There are two commands:
-- Metabases: shows running Metabases (docker) and all Github tags you can check out (they refresh once per day).
+- Metabases: shows running Metabases (docker) and all Dockerhub tags you can check out (they refresh once per day).
 You can:
   - Start an Enterprise Metabase, pointing to the selected database on the top-right
   - Start an OSS Metabase
   - On an active Metabase, add the selected DB to it